 TIP: You need to cook these a bit longer than standard pancakes.
 It's best to wait until the edges look "dry" or no longer glossy.
 These recipes are for a single serving so making smaller pancakes will also make flipping easier.

 Whatever your dietary preferences may be, this recipe is easily tweaked.
-I use coconut milk instead of almond milk because almonds wreak havoc inside my body, and Jen's–she was even being tested for cancer!
+I use coconut milk instead of almond milk because almonds wreak havoc inside my body, and Jen’s–she even went through months of testing to try to figure out what was wrong!

 Check out all our other protein pancake recipes: